Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

 Contains a single `{ "status": 1 }` if the placement was successful or a `{ "status": 0 }` if not.

+A `400` error status is returned instead if:

+- Request body is empty
+- Request body could not be processed because it's not in a NBT or SNBT format

 ## Example